iamckn/mousejack_transmit/readme.md

 **Shell.log** is for exploitation of a Windows machine by running a powershell one-liner which connects back to the attacker machine.

 The file **keys.log** serves as a reference where various key presses and combinations are mapped to their equivalent packets.

+# Demo

+A demo of exploiting a Windows machine can be found here https://www.youtube.com/watch?v=YLzUeK1IvJs&feature=youtu.be